scottaohara/accessible_components/README.md

 * [Breadcrumb Navigation](https://github.com/scottaohara/a11y_breadcrumbs)

 ### More to come...
-This is an on-going project of mine that I don't see an end-date to, so please expect more scripts (and non-JS markup & CSS patterns) as time permits :)
+This is an on-going project, so expect to see more scripts (and non-JS markup & CSS patterns) as time permits.

-In the meantime, if you end up using any of these components, [please let me know](http://twitter.com/scottohara)!
+If you end up using any of these components, [please let me know](https://twitter.com/scottohara)!

-And most importantly, if anyone ever finds an issue with a compontent listed here, please file an issue on the linked component's GitHub repository.
+And most importantly, if there's ever a bug or awkward/inaccessible qukrk with a compontent listed here, please file an issue here or in the component's GitHub repository.

 Thanks!